-Defendant Informant: A Defendant Informant is an informant who has a pending criminal matter, including probation and/or parole violations.
-A Defendant Informant also includes an individual who has been prosecuted, convicted and is awaiting sentencing.
-A Defendant Informant provides information for a benefit or consideration, such as a Letter of Consideration, in their pending criminal matter.

-Confidential Jail Informant: A Confidential Jail Informant is an inmate who acts under the specific direction of a deputy/investigator to secure information related to inmate/ criminal activity or was offered, promised or received a benefit or any type of consideration for the information he/ she provides.
+Defendant Informant: A Defendant Informant is an Informant who has a pending criminal matter, including probation and/or parole violations; or who awaits sentencing after conviction; or is serving a custodial sentence; or is on probation or parole.
+A Defendant Informant acts under the specific direction of law enforcement to secure information and/or may have been offered, promised, or provided a benefit or any type of consideration for the information he/she provides.